 The Wellness Resources Guide provides a wealth of information on services and resources that go beyond academics.

 The Stress Free Zone (SFZ) offers space for students to learn and practice evidence-based, mind/body stress reduction skills through mindfulness meditation.
-Classes and workshops will continue operating remotely for spring 2021.
+Classes and workshops are available both in-person and remotely in fall 2021.

 Racial Trauma & Self-Care Resources